 -

 The authors are obliged to ensure that the submitted works are fully authentic.
-The Editorial Staff does not allow for any signs of authorship misconduct, including:
+The Editorial Team does not allow for any signs of authorship misconduct, including:

 -

-duplicating publications – re-publishing the own piece or its part;
+duplicating publications – re-publishing an own paper or its part;

 -

-plagiarism – appropriating a foreign piece or its fragment without providing information on its source;
+plagiarism – appropriating a foreign work or its fragment without providing information on its source;

 -